MinZeng1990/DeepPPISP/README.md

   The PSSMs, raw sequences, secondary structures and labels are given in data_cache folder.
 You can split the raw three datasets by yourself.
 In our study, we use the 83% as training dataset (350 protein sequences) and 17% as testing dataset (70 protein sequence).
 The detail of the three datasets and dataset division can see the paper and the code.

   You can run the train.py file to train DeepPPISP and use the predcit.py file to see the resluts.
+If you want to tune some hyper-parameters, you can change some values of hyper-parameters in config.py in utils folder.

+  The other details can see the paper and the codes.

 # Citation